 Once you’ve done that, don’t stop there!

-This is a key distinction that a lot of people overlook and struggle with after they’ve lost the initial weight, it’s also a big reason many people regain the weight.
+This is a key distinction that a lot of people overlook and struggle with after they’ve lost the initial weight, or gained some mass, or improved their health markes a bit.
+It’s also the major reason people regress.

 No one can just tell you how to do it, but they can guide you.